samvrlewis/samlewis.me/content/2017/06/understanding-bitcoin.md

 node = nodes[0][4][0]
 ```

-The address is `208.67.251.126` which is a friendly peer that I can connect to!
+After running this, the address returned was `208.67.251.126` which is a friendly peer that I can connect to!

 ### Saying hi to my new peer friend
 Bitcoin connections between peers are through TCP.
 Upon connecting to a peer, the beginning handshake message of the Bitcoin protocol is a *Version* message.
 Until peers swap Version messages, no other messages will be accepted.

 Bitcoin protocol messages are well documented in the [Bitcoin developer reference](https://bitcoin.org/en/developer-reference).
 Using the developer reference as guide, the [version](https://bitcoin.org/en/developer-reference#version) message can be constructed in Python as the snippet below shows.
-Most of the data is fairly uninteresting, administrative data used to open a connection to the peer.
-If you're interested in more details than the attached comments provide, check the developer reference.
+Most of the data is fairly uninteresting, administrative data which is used to establish the peer connection.
+If you're interested in more details than the attached comments provide, have a read of the developer reference.

 ```
 :::python